Start Sleeping Soundly

-At Germantown Dental Group, our dentists offer treatment for sleep disorders such as sleep apnea and snoring.
-These sleep disorders not only are daily annoyances for patients who suffer from them, but can also become serious hindrances affecting their physical, mental, and emotional health.
+Seep disorders like sleep apnea and snoring are daily annoyances for patients who suffer from them, and can also become serious hindrances affecting their physical, mental, and emotional health.

 Snoring is a common nuisance to many when a vibrating noise occurs during sleep often disturbing the sleep of the spouse or partner.
 Lifestyle changes such as weight loss, avoiding alcohol in the evening, or sleeping on one’s side may aid in minimizing snoring.

 Our practice also offers advanced treatments for both snoring and sleep apnea that can address these issues and help patients attain a more peaceful, healthier night’s sleep.

 Sleep apnea can cause a number of symptoms and increase severe risks to your health and livelihood, including:

 - Breathing pauses while sleeping